Sophia-Arrupe International Residence

 From facility introductions to resident’s interviews, this pamphlet is filled with the fascination of Sophia-Arrupe International Residence.

-Monthly fee for the month of moving-in and moving-out
+*The monthly fee for the month of moving-in and moving-out will be as follows.

 Moving-in between 21st and last day of the month